Responding to tickets

 You can easily add additional users to a ticket in order for them to receive notifications from the ticket.
 This can be done by simply tagging the user in the ticket message thread, which will make Slack send notifications about updates to this user as well.

-You can also make use of the feature if the users you want to add are not Agents.
+You can also make use of the Followers feature if the users you want to add are not Agents.